How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 3. What’s the best time to eat protein?

 Spreading protein intake across the day is best for absorption.
-Prioritise a protein-rich breakfast and include protein in post-workout meals to aid recovery and muscle synthesis.
+Prioritize a protein-rich breakfast and include protein in post-workout meals to aid recovery and muscle synthesis.

 4. What if I don’t eat enough protein?